-In this section, investigators should describe a plan for activities that will be undertaken to provide equitable access to the project's research efforts and outcomes and/or build an inclusive research and education community.
+Broadening Participation Plan: In this section, investigators should describe a plan for activities that will be undertaken to provide equitable access to the project's research efforts and outcomes and/or build an inclusive research and education community.
 The proposed activities should be informed by already established best practices and related evidence.
 As BRITE awards are single-investigator projects, the scope is expected to lie within the bounds of an individual effort.

-More information about NSF's commitment to diversity, equity, and inclusion in all science and engineering fields and research endeavors, as well as programs promoting broadening participation, can be found at the following link: https://beta.nsf.gov/funding/initiatives/broadening-participation.
+More information about NSF's commitment to broadening participation can be found at the following link: https://new.nsf.gov/funding/initiatives/broadening-participation.